 SC LIFE Scholarship

-The South Carolina Life Scholarship is open to students attending Limestone College.
+The South Carolina Life Scholarship is open to students attending college in the state.
 To be eligible, applicants must be South Carolina residents, rank within the top 30% of their class, and have a 3.0+ GPA/ 1100+ SAT.
 The award amount is $4,700 plus an allowance of $300 for textbooks.

 South Carolina Press Association Foundation Internship